Skip to main content

 Forceps

 Forceps are smooth metal instruments that look like spoons or tongs.
 They are curved to fit around your baby’s head.
-The forceps are carefully positioned around your baby’s head and joined at the handles.
-While you are pushing, an obstetrician will gently pull your baby.

 Some forceps are specifically designed to turn the baby to the right position.
-These can leave small marks on your baby’s face which will disappear quite quickly.
+These can leave small marks on your baby’s face, which will disappear quite quickly.

 You will sometimes have a catheter fitted for up to 24 hours.
 You’re more likely to need this if you have had an epidural, as you may not feel when your bladder is full.